tuanchris/disaster-response-pipelines/README.md

 pip install -r requirements.txt
 ```
 ## Project motivation
 The motivation for this project is to finish a full work flow of a data scientist.
-It includes many stesp:
+The following steps are all part of this project:
 * Getting data from multiple sources
 * ETL data
 * EDA